slgotting/timetrack-slg/README.md

  :warning: | Also your python file install might be at a location other than `/home/username/.local/bin/timetrack-slg`.
 To find location, run `whereis timetrack-slg`.
 Update ExecStart as necessary
  :information_source: | The -s switch is set to .9766 because this is the interval I found gives me close to or exactly 1 run per second.
 See ["Calculate your sleep time"](#calculate-your-sleep-time) for information on how to calculate what value you should use.
  :information_source: | Get your DISPLAY variable with `env \| grep DISPLAY`
- :information_source: | Output file `-o /home/username/timetrack-slg/timelog.json` must be a json file
+ :information_source: | Output file `-o /home/username/timetrack-slg/time-log.json` must be a json file
+ :information_source: | Run timetrack-slg -h to see all options

 :warning: Before running this command make sure you change the necessary variables using the above as guidance to doing so.